iagcs/fuzzy-train/README.md

 - Elasticsearch

 ### Elasticseacrh
-You will need a elasticsearch key to use, and you can put in .env
+To use Elasticsearch in your project, you will need to set up the appropriate credentials.
+Please add the following entries to your .env file:

 ```dotenv
 ELASTIC_CLOUD_ID=